snkpgithub/FinSentX/README.md

 streamlit
 ✅ To push it to GitHub:

-# 1. Init the repo
+ Init the repo from your source folder

 git init